 The Art Hopkins Sports Medicine Center, located in the Jack Stephens Center, allows Trojan student-athletes access to the most up-to-date conveniences of the modern athletic training room.
 The center provides therapy, modalities, rehabilitation, preventative measures, and bracing.

-Switlik is starting his 12th year at UALR where he serves as the primary athletic trainer for men's basketball and coordinates care for all Trojan athletic programs.
+Switlik has worked at UALR from 2000 to 2002 and rejoined the university full time in Summer 2003.
+He is the primary athletic trainer for men's basketball and coordinates care for all Trojan athletic programs.

 Before coming to UALR, Switlik worked for a year as an industrial rehab coordinator for HealthSouth of Little Rock.
 He was head athletic trainer at the University of Arkansas-Monticello in 1999-00 and has also worked for Arkansas Sports Medicine and the Arkansas GlacierCats hockey team.

 A native of Little Rock, Switlik graduated from Catholic High in 1990 and went on to earn his bachelor's of science in athletic training at the University of Arkansas in Fayetteville in 1995.
 He obtained his master's of science in sports psychology from Springfield College in 1997.